Gaussian Error Linear Units (GELUs): GELU Formulation

+We motivate our activation function by combining properties from dropout, zoneout, and ReLUs.
+First note that a ReLU and dropout both yield a neuron's output with the ReLU deterministically multiplying the input by zero or one and dropout stochastically multiplying by zero.
+Also, a new RNN regularizer called zoneout stochastically multiplies inputs by one \citep{zoneout}.
+We merge this functionality by multiplying the input by zero or one, but the values of this zero-one mask are stochastically determined while also dependent upon the input.
+Specifically, we can multiply the neuron input $x$ by $m \sim \text{Bernoulli}(\Phi(x))$, where $\Phi(x) = P(X\le x), X\sim \mathcal{N}(0,1)$ is the cumulative distribution function of the standard normal distribution.
+We choose this distribution since neuron inputs tend to follow a normal distribution, especially with Batch Normalization.
+In this setting, inputs have a higher probability of being ``dropped'' as $x$ decreases, so the transformation applied to $x$ is stochastic yet depends upon the input.

+Masking inputs in this fashion retains non-determinism but maintains dependency upon the input value.
+A stochastically chosen mask amounts to a stochastic zero or identity transformation of the input.
+This is much like Adaptive Dropout \citep{standout}, but adaptive dropout is used in tandem with nonlinearities and uses a logistic not standard normal distribution.
+We found that it is possible to train competitive MNIST and TIMIT networks solely with this stochastic regularizer, all without using any nonlinearity.

-We can extract a deterministic function from this regularizer to obtain a traditional nonlinearity.
-A SOI map's expected transformation to an input $x$ is $\Phi(x)\times Ix + (1-\Phi(x))\times 0x = x\Phi(x)$.
+We often want a deterministic decision from a neural network, and this gives rise to our new nonlinearity.
+The nonlinearity is the expected transformation of the stochastic regularizer on an input $x$, which is $\Phi(x)\times Ix + (1 - \Phi(x))\times 0x = x\Phi(x)$.
 Loosely, this expression states that we scale $x$ by how much greater it is than other inputs.
-We now make an obvious extension.
-Since the cumulative distribution function of a Gaussian is computed with the error function, we define the Gaussian Error Linear Unit (GELU) as
+Since the cumulative distribution function of a Gaussian is often computed with the error function, we define the Gaussian Error Linear Unit (GELU) as